Tenable Completes Acquisition Of Ermetic

-(MENAFN- GlobeNewsWire - Nasdaq) COLUMBIA, Md, Oct.
-02, 2023 (GLOBE NEWSWIRE) -- Tenable® Holdings, Inc., the Exposure Management company, today announced it has closed its acquisition of Ermetic , Ltd. (“Ermetic”), an innovative cloud-native application protection platform (CNAPP) company, and a leading provider of cloud infrastructure entitlement management (CIEM).
+Dubai, UAE® Holdings, Inc., the Exposure Management company, today announced it has closed its acquisition of Ermetic, Ltd. (“Ermetic”), an innovative cloud-native application protection platform (CNAPP) company, and a leading provider of cloud infrastructure entitlement management (CIEM).
 The acquisition combines two cybersecurity innovators and marks an important milestone in Tenable's mission to shift organizations to proactive security.
 The combination of Tenable and Ermetic offerings will add capabilities to both the Tenable One Exposure Management Platform and the Tenable Cloud Security solution to deliver market-leading contextual risk visibility, prioritization and remediation across infrastructure and identities, both on-premises and in the cloud.

 Tenable and Ermetic together will help organizations address some of the most difficult challenges in cybersecurity today: